-Our Faculty Research Awards program provides unrestricted gifts to support fulltime faculty members at degree granting institutions around the world.
+Our Faculty Research Awards program provides unrestricted gifts to support permanent faculty members at degree granting institutions around the world.
 The program is focused on funding world-class technical research in Computer Science, Engineering, and related fields.
 As application guidelines and deadlines vary depending on region, please see the program pages for Google Research Awards in NA, EMEA, and APAC and Google Research Awards in Latin America.

 Google Focused Research Awards